 When parent has physical custody, the child will usually live with that parent on either a partial or full-time basis.
 "Legal Custody" is the parent's right to take part in vital decisions for the child's life.

 A few examples of these types of decisions include:

 The child custody laws in Florida change frequently.
 The primary consideration in those laws, however, has remained constant—to determine custody in the overall best interests of the child.
 In our state, the courts have final jurisdiction in custody matters.
 It is also the state's policy that your child has contact with both parents on a frequent and continuing basis whenever possible.

-Florida's court system encourages parents to mutually share the rights and responsibilities of raising children—this is referred to as "joint custody" or "shared parental responsibility."
-A court can also decide to give one parent "sole custody," or "sole parent responsibility," which means only one parent will have custody rights.
 For example, one parent might have sole physical custody of the child (the child lives with him or her full-time) while both parents have shared legal custody (both parents make important decisions regarding the child's life).
-Or, one parent can be granted both sold physical and legal custody of a child.
+Or, one parent can be granted both sole physical and legal custody of a child.

 There are many factors that can keep a parent from obtaining custody of a child.
 According to Florida law, one of those factors include evidence of previous domestic violence or child abuse committed by the parent.
 (Such evidence can be considered by the court even if no conviction actually occurred.)
 It is also important for you to know that the courts in Florida do not look kindly upon parents who try to use their children in any way to gain an advantage in divorce proceedings.
 There are many "do's" and "don'ts" in a child custody case that we strive to help our clients with.